alonmota/alon_mota-SDK/README.md

 To lint files run `yarn lint:fix`

 ### Minimalist example
-navigate to `./example` directory containing the minimalist example install dependencies by running `yarn instal` run the code with `node index.js`
+- navigate to `./example` directory containing the minimalist example
+- install dependencies by running `yarn instal`
+- Add your token from login at https://the-one-api.dev/login on line 5 of index.js
+- run the code with `node index.js`